ahmedgamal187/Frequency-Reader/README.md

 # Hello
-i'm a student in electrical engineering Alexandria university, and i'll put all the projects i worked on in te time of my studying.
+i'm a student in Electrical Engineering Alexandria university, and i'll put all the projects i worked on in the time of my studying.